Bradley-Hower/201-reading-notes/class-07.md

 + `<colgroups>` - Holds the `<col>` elements
 + `<col />` - Allows for CSS formatting to columns

 ## Constructors

 A constructor is a model-based object.
 It allows for multiple instances of instantiation to be set, running off of the same object.
 This allows for massive repurposing.

 ### this - Object Literal vs Constructor

-How does the term this differ when used in an object literal versus when used in a constructor?
 In an object literal, `this` is used simply to refer to the object by name and pull properties or functions from there.
 In constructors, `this` serves the purpose of **initializing** a property.
 This allows a parameter to be pulled in and applied, creating properties from it.

 ### Prototypes